 1. Preheat the oven to 425 degrees F.

-3. Being careful not to stretch the dough, place each strip on a lightly greased baking sheet and bake for 6 to 8 minutes, or until the top just turns golden brown.
+3. Being careful not to stretch the dough, place each bread stick seam-side-down on a lightly greased baking sheet and bake for 6 to 8 minutes, or until the top just turns light brown.

 4. While the dough bakes, melt the butter (on the stove or in the microwave on high for 15 to 20 seconds), then add the garlic salt and stir until it dissolves.